 - 28 March 2014: Stat-JR 1.0.1 has now been released!
 View the bug fixes.

-The ideas behind Stat-JR (pronounced "stature") were the brainchild of Jon Rasbash and have been developed since September 2009 by Bill Browne and colleagues at both the Centre for Multilevel Modelling, in the University of Bristol, and Electronics and Computer Science, at the University of Southampton, as part of the ESRC nodes eStat and Lemma II.
+The ideas behind Stat-JR (pronounced "stature") were the brainchild of Jon Rasbash and have been developed since September 2009 by Bill Browne and colleagues at both the Centre for Multilevel Modelling, in the University of Bristol, and Electronics and Computer Science, at the University of Southampton, as part of the ESRC nodes eStat, Lemma II and Lemma III.

 - Stat-JR is a universal gateway to many specialised statistical packages, providing tools to help users learn about statistical methods and their implementation in a range of statistical packages.

 - As well as offering such inter-operability, Stat-JR has its own estimation engines which can fit models no other statistical software caters for.